Partition Action Q&A Series How do I properly serve co-owners who live in different states in a partition case? nc

 • Assuming “out of state” means “publication”: North Carolina generally expects an attempt at personal service or mail/delivery service first; publication is usually a last resort after due diligence.

-• Using the wrong mail method or weak proof: Service by mail/delivery service typically requires an affidavit plus the return receipt/proof of delivery in the court file.
+• Using the wrong mail method or weak proof: Service by mail, signature confirmation, or delivery service typically requires an affidavit plus the return receipt/proof of delivery in the court file.
 Missing paperwork can lead to delays or challenges to service.

-• Letting the summons lapse: If a co-owner is not served within the Rule 4 timeframe and no endorsement/alias summons is issued on time, the case can be discontinued as to that co-owner, which can force re-service and delay the partition.
+• Letting the summons lapse: If a co-owner is not served within the Rule 4 timeframe and no endorsement/alias summons is issued on time, the action may be discontinued as to that co-owner, which can force re-service and delay the partition.

 For related service issues, see what happens if a co-owner refuses to accept the summons and how to legally notify a co-owner without reliable contact information.